 A separate crime or offense is charged against one or more of the defendants in each count of the indictment.
-Each offense, and the evidence pertaining to it should be considered separately.
+Each offense, and the evidence pertaining to it, should be considered separately.
 Also, the case of each defendant should be considered separately and individually.
 The fact that you may find one or more of the accused guilty or not guilty of any of the offenses charged should not control your verdict as to any other offense or any other defendant.

-I caution you, members of the Jury, that you are here to determine the guilt or innocence of the accused from the evidence in this case.
+I caution you, members of the Jury, that you are here to determine whether the accused is guilty or not guilty from the evidence in this case.
 The defendants are not on trial for any act or conduct or offense not alleged in their respective indictments.
-Neither are you called upon to return a verdict as to the guilt or innocence of any other person or persons not on trial as a defendant in this case.
+Neither are you called upon to return a verdict as to the guilt of any other person or persons not on trial as a defendant in this case.